KeshavSwami21/HealthCare/README.md

 So, stay tuned!
 We believe that our Health Care Chatbot has the potential to revolutionize the way we approach healthcare, and we can't wait to bring it to you.

 ---

+Introducing our amazing team, dedicated to bringing our Health Care Chatbot to life:

+- Commander: Keshav Swami
+- Vice-Commander: Prince Garg
+- 1st Division Captain (Research and Documentation): Ritesh
+- 2nd Division Captain (Development): Arshit
+- 3rd Division Captain (UI/UX Design): Niti Bhatia
+- 4th Division Captain (Management): Vanshika
+- 5th Division Captain (Security): Not Assigned yet
+- 6th Division Captain (Maintenance): Not Assigned yet Together, we are working tirelessly to create a reliable, secure, and user-friendly Health Care Chatbot powered by deep learning and neural networks.
+We are excited to bring our unique skills and perspectives to this project, and we look forward to sharing our progress with you.